jedick/jedick.github.io/_posts/2025-03-20-experimenting-with-transformer-models.md

 ### Longformer (MultiVerS)

 Predictions were made using the MultiVerS model with Longformer.
-These scripts use the `eval` Python module and model predictions available in the RefSup repository at <https://github.com/jedick/RefSup>.
+These scripts use the `eval` Python module and model predictions available in the AI4citations repository at <https://github.com/jedick/AI4citations>.

 Several sets of predictions are available with different pretraining and fine tuning configurations: